terser/terser/README.md

 ```

 You can specify nested constants in the form of `--define env.DEBUG=false`.

-Terser will warn about the condition being always false and about dropping
-unreachable code; for now there is no option to turn off only this specific
-warning, you can pass `warnings=false` to turn off *all* warnings.

 Another way of doing that is to declare your globals as constants in a
 separate file and include it into the build.
 For example you can have a